Overview

 Fixed Income

-Financial disasters are a constant reminder of the relationship between financial risk and reward.
+Financial debacles are a constant reminder of the relationship between financial risk and reward.
 The quantitative approach to this relationship is ever more dominant in the market and subject to constant innovation.

 As market participants need to keep abreast of new developments, the Risk Analysis module provides a good path of study in this field.